 Many changes are taking place with respect to the academic courses offered to Sixth Formers.
 A Level courses in all subjects bar a couple have been being substantially revised with new specifications (what used to be called “syllabuses”) introduced.
 The major change of approach is that, whereas for the last 10 years or more, A Levels have been assessed on a modular basis, assessment of a student’s work will now be undertaken on a linear basis.
 This means that all assessment takes place at the end of the two-year course, rather than at different points during the course.
 The revision of A Level assessment has provided schools with the opportunity to reassess what academic courses are offered to Sixth Formers and at Cranleigh we have used this opportunity to adapt our curriculum so as more precisely to offer our students the best preparation we can for university, and for the world of work.
 Our provision therefore includes A Level courses, but also Pre-U courses (essentially courses equivalent to A Level but offering a different specification), and the Extended Project Qualification (the EPQ), to increase the variety and flexibility of what we have on offer.

 We expect that most Sixth Formers will study three subjects in the Lower Sixth, along with an Extended Project (EPQ).
-Some may attempt four (all the way through to the end of the Upper Sixth) and we do have a few alternatives to the EPQ (namely, a 2-year AS in French, Spanish, Greek and Geology).
+Some may attempt four (all the way through to the end of the Upper Sixth) and we do have a few alternatives to the EPQ (namely, a 2-year AS in Computer Science, French, Spanish, Greek and Geology).

 Given that most Sixth Formers will be taking three subjects at A Level, consulting carefully on choice of subjects is even more important.
 It is important that there is a thought-process involved in making the selection, taking in the advice available from subject teachers, Heads of Academic Departments, Housemaster or Housemistress, and from the Deputy Head (Academic) and his academic team.
 Since this choice is such an important one, it is as well not to rush into it, nor to choose simply on the basis of best GCSE results.